 Moving from Florida to Canada

 In 2015, we moved from Florida to Western Canada (where my wife is originally from).
-So many people look at me like I have two heads when I say I, a native Floridian, was willing to move to Canada.
+So many people look at me like I have two heads when I say I, a native Floridian, was willing moved to Canada.
 But honestly it has been such a wonderful experience and I do not regret it one bit.
 The people are MUCH friendlier, life isn’t as chaotic, it’s a very outdoorsy and nature centered focus where we live, and we are less than an hour from Banff National Park and the Canadian Rockies.

 We used the proceeds from our Florida townhouse (profit from sale + rental income with roommates for 3 years + renting the entire place out for 2 years after we moved) to purchase our brand new townhouse that overlooks a conservation area and we couldn’t be happier with our location.
 Our townhouse is not big but it’s perfect for us as it’s not about how big of a home you have, it’s about how much happiness is inside.

 My wife, who is 100% on-board with this lifestyle too, had $40,000 in student loan debt when she graduated from school in 2012 that she too made a mission to pay off quickly.
 In fact, we met while she was in nursing school and she was sleeping on the floor.